GraphQL-python-archive/graphql-env/README.md

 ### Usage with Quiver Cloud

 Quiver is a JIT compiler for GraphQL queries.
-It reduces the CPU effort to make the query to the maximum, similar performance as if you write the data retrieval by hand (0 overhead from GraphQL).
+It helps to improve serialization time by a factor of 5~10x.

 Here is an example usage for Quiver: